rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

           delegate_facts: True
           loop: "{{groups['dbservers']}}"

-The above will gather facts for the machines in the dbservers group and assign the facts to those machines and not to app_servers.
+This task gathers facts for the machines in the dbservers group and assigns the facts to those machines, even though the play targets the app_servers group.
 This way you can lookup `hostvars['dbhost1']['ansible_default_ipv4']['address']` even though dbservers were not part of the play, or left out by using `--limit`.

 .. _run_once: